nvikberg/Mobile_java23_Nikolina_Vikberg_LifeCycle_v4/README.md

 ## App with userform that collects user input to Forestore database
 ### By Nikolina Vikberg, Grit Academy Malmö

+Project Assignment: Create an app that uses 2 acitvities, that has a log in system and a profile page where user can fill out information.

-This project was made in Android Studio written in kotlin, useing Firestore database to collect data from a userform
+This project was made in Android Studio written in kotlin, using Firestore database to collect data from a userform.
+It's a pretend

 Log In